 Project Kuiper is already supporting public sector research and development in optical communications technology, and we look forward to bringing our advanced communications capabilities to additional enterprise and government customers as we begin to deploy our OISL-equipped production satellites.

-Project Kuiper is beginning satellite manufacturing ahead of a full-scale deployment that starts in the first half of 2024, and we expect to have enough satellites deployed to begin early customer pilots in the second half of 2024.
+Project Kuiper is beginning satellite manufacturing ahead of a full-scale deployment that starts in early 2025.

 To learn more about the Protoflight mission and next steps for the program, check out our latest mission updates.